 Impact on fully realized funds: not large for the majority of funds

-For most funds though, a credit line will only have a minor impact on their IRR.
+For most funds, though, a credit line will only have a minor impact on their IRR.
 These results should reduce concerns that managers are able to substantially inflate their IRRs with the use of a credit line: it is possible to do so, but only for managers with funds that already have a strong performance.

-The TVPI is lowered for all cases with the use of a credit line as investors have to fund not only the delayed capital calls, but also the additional interest charged by the credit line provider.
+The TVPI in Table 1 is lowered for all cases with the use of a credit line as investors have to fund not only the delayed capital calls, but also the additional interest charged by the credit line provider.
 The impact, however, is relatively minor and around 0.03x both in the mean and median case with not much deviation in the tails.

 In 14 percent of the observations, a fund increases its carry payment by using a credit line as it boosts the IRR, which in turn helps them to reach or exceed the hurdle.
-The increase is also economically significant and can be in some cases close to 10 percentage points as it is the fund manager who exclusively profits from exceeding the hurdle due to the catch-up.
+The increase is also economically significant and can be in some cases close to 10 percentage points, as it is the fund manager who exclusively profits from exceeding the hurdle due to the catch-up.

-We also know from our previous analysis that the mean difference is slightly positive, so the overall carry payment in our sample, ignoring different fund sizes, would have been increased if every manager used a credit line.
+From Table 1, we also know from our previous analysis that the mean difference is slightly positive, so the overall carry payment in our sample, ignoring different fund sizes, would have been increased if every manager used a credit line.
 As managers do not know a priori how their funds will perform, the bottom line is that the use of a credit line is beneficial to them: they marginally reduce their carry in cases where they are already well into carry for the chance of increasing their carry substantially in cases where their carry is otherwise very small or even zero.

 Watch out for the impact on interim performance when analyzing funds

 Hence, a credit line only impacts the timing of the cashflows between the fund and the investors, but not the amount (with the exception of the small reduction due to the interest expenses that have to be paid to the credit line provider).
 However, as long as a credit line is still outstanding, it reduces the cashflows by the investors and has a similar effect as leverage by scaling gains and losses in relation to the investor’s invested capital.
-This is particularly important for investors as investment decisions for successor funds are usually made while the current fund is still in its investment period.
+This is particularly important for investors, as investment decisions for successor funds are usually made while the current fund is still in its investment period.

 In the following, we only focus on funds with vintage years between 2010 to 2014 as the interim impact on the fund performance of a credit line is dependent on the valuations of the unrealized investments.
 As mark-to-market valuation has only been adapted in the industry in recent years, focusing on old vintages could lead to misleading results.